Polterabend: Regions

 The Polterabend is most often celebrated on the Friday evening before the church ceremony, even in some regions on the Thursday or Saturday evening before.
 If the Polterabend occurs on the eve of the wedding, the couple is permitted to leave the celebration early (i.e. around midnight), so as to be fresh and without a hangover the next morning - the Polterabend is traditionally celebrated with more gusto and frolicking than the actual wedding festivities.

 This is only the case in some parts of Germany.
 In Austria and Switzerland, bride and groom get separate bachelor/ette parties rather than a Polterabend.

 Some regions additionally celebrate the so-called custom of "Paube": the Paube can also be celebrated days or weeks before the wedding.
 On one hand, it is meant as a sort of engagement party; on the other hand, it is often coupled with the housewarming of a new shared dwelling for the couple and expresses the joy of their future life together.
 The Paube is less raucous than the Polterabend.
 Normally, the father of the bride barbecues at the Paube.
 In some areas of Hesse the traditional green sauce from seven herbs is prepared; here the color green and the number seven stand for lucky charms for the couple.

 The Polterabend is commonly celebrated in Germany and in the western parts of Poland – especially in Wielkopolska, Silesia, Kashubia, Kujawy and Kociewie, where there used to be significant German cultural influences.
 Polterabend has also been part of the wedding preparation for centuries in Sweden, Finland and in some rural areas in Brazil among the descendants of immigrants.
 In Danish, the word "polterabend" has come to denote a bachelor or bachelorette party.

+In popular culture

+The custom is depicted in the German short film Porcelain directed by Annika Birgel.
+The 2024 film was premiered at the 74th Berlin International Film Festival on 21 February.